Why has my veterinarian prescribed this medicine?

 How do I store and dispose of this medicine?

 Keep this medicine out of reach of children.
 Store this medicine in a cool, dry place at room temperature.
-Store away from heat and direct sunlight.
+Store away from heat, open flame and direct sunlight.
 Do not store this medicine in the bathroom, near the kitchen sink or in damp places.
 The medicine may break down if exposed to heat or moisture.
-Wrap and dispose of packaging and unused product in your household waste.
+Dispose of used packaging in your household waste.

 Potential side effects